-Los Angeles schools reach agreement with teachers’ union to reopen classrooms
+Los Angeles schools reach agreement with teachers union to reopen classrooms

 The tentative agreement must be ratified by the school board and the UTLA membership.

 Under the deal, elementary students will have access to daily in-person school, with some students in buildings in the morning and others in the afternoon.
-Pre-schoolers will have full-day in-person school available.
+Preschoolers will have full-day in-person school available.
 Families may opt to continue with fully remote school as well.

 It calls for all students and staff to be tested for the coronavirus before returning to campus, with weekly testing after that.
 Masks will be required.
 The district said it has already spent more than $120 million to upgrade air filtration systems, provide personal protective equipment and add custodial staff.